 Most of all South Tyrolean cribs are handmade and bequeath from one generation to the other.
 Sometimes they are such big, that half of the snuggery is completed.
-Other cribs are pretty small and the kids can re-create the nativity story in a not always original way.
+Other cribs are pretty small and the kids can recreate the nativity story in a not always original way.

-All together they have really rural South Tyrolean scenery: ox and donkey are standing behind Mary, Joseph and Jesus in the cot which is connect at the farmer’s house.
+All together they have really rural South Tyrolean scenery: ox and donkey are standing behind Mary, Joseph and Jesus in the cot which is connected at the farmer’s house.
 The windows are decorated with red-white plaid curtains and the farmers are dressed with knickerbockers and blue aprons and the farmer’s wife have a coloured bandana and typical aprons, too.

 In bigger cribs are shown real landscapes: mini castles and mountains, small cities and farmer’s houses, artisans and farmers, sheep, cows and donkey and – needless to say – Josef and Mary as farmers with the little Christ Child.
-The cribs from South Tyrol are pieces of art; thousands of working-hours are behind them.
+The cribs from South Tyrol are pieces of art; thousands of working hours are behind them.